Andrew-Bekhiet/railway_tailscale_vpn/README.md

 Host personal VPN on Railway using Tailscale

 Click on the deploy button, then [generate tailscale auth key](https://login.tailscale.com/admin/settings/keys) and paste it in the TAILSCALE_AUTHKEY in railway environment

+Make sure to use the server as an exit node in tailscale dashboard and use it as exit node on the client device